 Brisbane is one of the hottest cities in the world right now.
-Sprawling along the sunlit Pacific coast, it is the capital city of Queensland and, with the population of 2.4 million, a third most populated city on the Australian continent.
-Its vivacious cityscape, welcoming multicultural community and forward-thinking cultural milieu put it right on the top among the leading megalopolises of the world.
+Sprawling along the sunlit Pacific coast, it is the capital city of Queensland and, with a population of 2.4 million, a third most populated city on the Australian continent.
+Its vivacious cityscape, welcoming multicultural community, and forward-thinking cultural milieu put it right on the top among the leading megalopolises of the world.
 If a chance (or a twist of fate) ever brings you to its gentle white-sand coasts, here are top 10 free things to do in Brisbane.

 Sunbathe at Streets Beach